ARM-software/acle/cmse/cmse.md

 | `cmse_address_info_t cmse_TTAT(void *p)` | Generates a `TT` instruction with the `T` and `A` flag.                                                    |
 | `cmse_address_info_t cmse_TTAT_fptr(p)`  | Generates a `TT` instruction with the `T` and `A` flag.
 The argument `p` can be any function pointer type. |

-Note that the `TT` intrinsics defined by requirement 22 must also be provided for the CMSE support.
+Note: the `TT` intrinsics defined by requirement 22 must also be provided for the CMSE support.
 Implementation recommendations can be found there.

 ## Address range check intrinsic for CMSE